Kangaroo Australia’s Iconic Hopping Marvels

 Photo: Female kangaroo pouch

-Kangaroos, being marsupials, give birth to very undeveloped young.
+Kangaroos, being marsupials, give to very undeveloped young.
 The newborn kangaroo baby is no larger than a jelly bean (2 cm or 0.79in) and weighs less than one gram.
-Using its little arms, the baby joey crawls up its mother's fur and into her pouch.
+Despite its tiny size, after birth, the joey instinctively uses its underdeveloped arms to crawl up its mother’s fur and into her pouch.

-Once inside its mother's pouch, the joey attaches itself to a nipple in its mother's pouch and stays hidden for about six months.
-It will then start popping its head out of the pouch and observe the world around it.
-About two weeks later, it will venture out of the pouch and hop about close to its mother.
-At about eight months of age, the joey no longer uses its mother's pouch but continues to live with her for up to two years.
-After which time, the joey becomes totally independent and sets out on its own.
+Once inside its mother's pouch, the joey attaches itself to a nipple in its mother's pouch and remains hidden for about six months relying entirely on its mother for nourishment and protection.
+It will then start popping its head out of the pouch curiously observing the world around it.
+About two weeks later, it will venture out of the pouch and hop about staying close to its mother for reassurance.
+By eight months, the joey stops using the pouch altogether but continues to live with its mother for up to two years before becoming fully independent.

 Baby Kangaroo Hopping